sfigg/commercialization-public/docset/manufacture/desktop/prepare-a-snapshot-of-the-pc-generalize-and-capture-windows-images-blue-sxs.md

     dism /Capture-Image /CaptureDir:C:\ /ImageFile:"C:\WindowsWithFinalChanges.wim" /Name:"Final changes"
     ```

-    where *C* is the drive letter of the Windows partition and *French and Classic Applications* is the image name.
+    where *C* is the drive letter of the Windows partition and *French and Desktop Applications* is the image name.

     The DISM tool captures the Windows partition into a new image file.
 This process can take several minutes.